Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 ```

 Thus, the common and important parts of any entity type, besides its `id`, are the `attributes` and `components`.
 The attributes are mainly used to store key-value system data.
 Components, on the other hand, is the place where the properties of model parts are stored using a certain schema.

-For filterning purposes, it's important to understand that both attributes and components fields can be used as a filter.
+For filtering purposes, it's important to understand that both attributes and components fields can be used as a filter.

 For example: